DualVC/DualVC-rust/README.md

-# MC-rust
+# Matproofs-rust
-Implement our matrix commitment scheme in rust.
+Implement Matproofs in rust.